-On March 24, 2022, Pixelworks and our subsidiary, PWSH, entered into a Supplemental Agreement to the Capital Increase Agreement (the "Supplemental Agreement") with the Capital Contributors.
+On March 24, 2022, Pixelworks and our subsidiary, PWSH entered into a Supplemental Agreement to the Capital Increase Agreement (the "Supplemental Agreement") with the Capital Contributors.
 The Supplemental Agreement, among other things, deletes the interest that was to accrue on the redemption obligation of affiliated entities of PWSH, and adds a provision that will suspend the redemption obligation on the date PWSH files its initial public offering listing documents pending the approval of such documents by the applicable authorities.
 The suspension ends if PWSH withdraws the listing application or such application is finally rejected, at which point the redemption obligation will once again become effective with a deadline of the later of the date of the withdrawal/rejection and June 30, 2024.
+Given the current uncertain economic environment of China and its impact on the suitability of seeking a Listing at this present time, PWSH is engaged in and intends to continue discussions with the Investors regarding an extension or removal of this redemption option.